Found 249 UK NGOs working in Singapore

 The charity’s objects (“objects”) are specifically restricted to the following:to advance the education of the public by:• increasing the quality and impact of teaching and research;• assisting in the dissemination of research to the public; and• increasing accessibility, diversity and inclusionin higher education institutions globally.as a means to achieve this purpose, the organisation will provide networking and training events and initiatives that enable research-intensive universities to combine resources, share best practice and inform and assist in the development of staff, researchers, and students.

-Work in Australia, Belgium, Canada, Chile, China, Hong Kong, India, Indonesia, Ireland, Japan, Mexico, New Zealand, Singapore, South Africa, South Korea, Sweden, Switzerland, Netherlands and United States
+Work in Hong Kong, South Africa, Indonesia, Ireland, Japan, India, Mexico, New Zealand, Singapore, South Korea, China, Sweden, Switzerland, Chile, Canada, Belgium, Australia, Netherlands and United States

 |